 Sacrament of Baptism

 The Sacrament of Baptism is the first of the three Sacraments of Initiation of the Roman Catholic Church.
 The other Sacraments of Initiation are Holy Eucharist and Confirmation.
 According to the Catechism of the Catholic Church (CCC): “Holy Baptism is the basis of the whole Christian life, the gateway to life in the Spirit, and the door which gives access to the other sacraments.
 Through Baptism, we are freed from sin and reborn as children of God; we become members of Christ, are incorporated into the Church and made sharers in her mission (CCC 1213).”
 For more information about the Sacrament of Baptism, please refer to the Catechism of the Catholic Church (1212-1284).
-During the month of December, the Catholic Community of Gloucester & Rockport will celebrate the Sacrament of Baptism according to the follow schedule:

 - Celebration of the Sacrament of Baptism